softwarefactory-project/DLRN/doc/source/api.rst

 ===================  ==========  ==============================================================
-commit_hash          string      commit_hash of the repo to fetch information for distro_hash          string      distro_hash of the repo to fetch information for success              boolean     If set to a value, only return the CI reports with the
+commit_hash          string      commit_hash of the repo to fetch information for distro_hash          string      distro_hash of the repo to fetch information for extended_hash        string      If set, extended_hash of the repo to fetch information for.
-                     (optional)  specified vote.
+                     (optional)  If not set, the latest commit with the commit/distro hash combination will be reported. success              boolean     If set to a value, only return the CI reports with the (optional)  specified vote.
 If not set, return all CI reports.
 ===================  ==========  ==============================================================